-- Life Orientation is not counted in the calculation of the total APS nor is it considered as an individual compulsory subject. - For the purpose of selections, the APS requirement for Technical Maths will be the same as for Maths. - In total six subjects are used for the calculation of the total APS.
-The total APS of an applicant is the sum of the achievement ratings of the particular programme compulsory subjects and the remaining-NSC subjects of that applicant. - If applicants completed more than the minimum number of subjects (six) in their NSC, the compulsory subjects and the best of the three remaining subjects will be used to calculate the total APS. - Refer to the UJ Prospectus/Website for the requirements per qualification, and Faculty/College.
+- Life Orientation is not counted in the calculation of the total APS, nor is it considered as an individual compulsory subject. - aFor the purpose of selections, the APS requirement for Technical Maths will be the same as for Maths. - In total, six subjects are used for the calculation of the total APS.
+The total APS of an applicant is the sum of the achievement ratings of the particular programme compulsory subjects and the remaining NSC subjects of that applicant. - If applicants completed more than the minimum number of subjects (six) in their NSC, the compulsory subjects and the best of the three remaining subjects will be used to calculate the total APS. - Refer to the UJ Prospectus/Website for the requirements per qualification, and Faculty/College.

-3.4 ADMISSION REQUIREMENTS FOR APPLICANTS WHO OBTAINED THE NATIONAL SENIOR CERTIFICATE FOR ADULTS (NASCA)
+3.4 ADMISSION REQUIREMENTS FOR APPLICANTS WHO OBTAINED THE NATIONAL CERTIFICATE VOCATIONAL (NCV), SENIOR CERTIFICATE AMENDED SC(a) AND THE NATIONAL SENIOR CERTIFICATE FOR ADULTS (NASCA)